translate/pootle/docs/server/cache.rst

 (methods of storing cache data).
 However, Redis is the only cache backend supported by Pootle.
 We use some custom features of Redis so cannot support other backends.
-You can customise the Redis cache settings by overriding the value of :setting:`CACHES` in your configuration file, an example exists in file:`90-local.conf.sample`.
+You can customise the Redis cache settings by overriding the value of :setting:`CACHES` in your configuration file.

 .. _Django's caching system: https://docs.djangoproject.com/en/1.10/topics/cache/